busykoala/busykoala.poc/README.md

   in kubernetes.
 - The poetry lock file can be used to pin packages (if packages are not installed all at once using "poetry add plone" like I did for demo purposes)

+## Disadvantages

+- The buildout cache is not used in this setup.
+- It is hard to pin transitive dependencies
+- The developer needs a powerful machine to run the prod Kubernetes cluster.
+- Probably some more stuff, I didn't think of...